Cleopatra had four children: one with Julius Caesar and three with Mark Antony. After Cleopatra killed herself, what

-The 17-year-old boy was to get to Berenice, a port in the Red Sea, and sail to Arabia or India with his wealth.
+The 17-year-old boy was to sail to Arabia or India with his wealth.
 There, he would be out of Octavian’s reach.

 But.
 After Cleopatra killed herself, Octavian sent messengers to Caesarion.
 The Roman claimed that he would spare Caesarion’s life and that Caesarion would be a client-king of Rome, like his mother had been.

-Caesarion’s Greek tutor, Rhodon, advised his pupil to believe Octavian and to turn back.
-The boy did.
+The boy believed Octavian and turned back.
 He was killed by Roman soldiers midway in late August 30 BC -mere days after his mother had killed herself.